LenchenL/documentation/UniGuide/GuideWithHowTo.md

 In this walkthrough we will go through all the deployment process step by step.
 Before you start, please, prepare your environment for deployment.
 The tools and software you will need are listed in the next section

 It is also considered that your Okta application is already set up.
-If not, or you need to verify the settigns, please, see **How To's**: **How to set up Okta configuration** section
+If not, or you need to verify the settings, please, see **How To's**: **How to set up Okta configuration** section

 >Note: It is strongly recommended to read the whole document before you start deployment to understand how the settings are interconnected and mutually dependent